atlasphp/Atlas.Orm/docs/domain.md

 1. Implement the domain interface in the persistence layer.
 2. Compose the persistence record into the domain object.
-3. Map the persistence record fields to domain implmentation fields.
+3. Map the persistence record fields to domain implementation fields.

 ## Implement Domain In Persistence